fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 PLUGINLIB_EXPORT_CLASS(rqt_turtle::TurtlePlugin, rqt_gui_cpp::Plugin)
 ```

+The [ROS Master](http://wiki.ros.org/Master) provides naming and registration sservices to the rest of the nodes in ROS.
+It tracks publishers and subscribers to [topics](http://wiki.ros.org/Topics) as well as [services](http://wiki.ros.org/Services).
-To obtain a list of existing turtles it would be possible to execute `rostopic list` from the command line and filter for the
+To obtain a list of existing turtles it would be possible to execute [`rostopic list`](http://wiki.ros.org/rostopic) from the command line and filter for the
 topics that include `/turtle_name/pose` or `/turtle_name/cmd_vel`.
 The same can be achieved within a [`roscpp`](http://docs.ros.org/noetic/api/roscpp/html/)
 node using the [`bool ros::master::getTopics(V_TopicInfo& topics)`](http://docs.ros.org/noetic/api/roscpp/html/namespaceros_1_1master.html#aa922f42cf983b06edb4cf3de7d7ce211) method, see also [this example](https://stackoverflow.com/questions/26785675/ros-get-current-available-topic-in-code-not-command):